LifeIsRightward/-Work-/README.md

 ### CVE_ID Assessment template (GEC-1)

 This repository provide the vulnerabilities assessment format(HTML, CSS) <br>
-So, You can pull the file ti your local and modify CVE_ID for each DUT's information -> <a href="https://github.com/LifeIsRightward/-Work-/tree/main/CVE_ID%20Assessment%20templates">Go to the Repository</a>
+So, You can pull the file to your local and modify CVE_ID for each DUT's information -> <a href="https://github.com/LifeIsRightward/-Work-/tree/main/CVE_ID%20Assessment%20templates">Go to the Repository</a>
 <hr>